The Lower East Side Biography Project

 excerpt from 28 minute biography

-The Tom O’Horgan Biography was produced by The Lower East Side Biography Project and was edited and directed by Lisa Melodia in collaboration with Penny Arcade and Steve Zehentner.
+The Jonas Mekas Biography was produced by of The Lower East Side Biography Project and was directed and edited by Virginia Williams, Aubrey Anable and Justin O. Silverman in collaboration with Penny Arcade and Steve Zehentner.

 The Lower East Side Biography Project was created in 1999 by performance artist Penny Arcade and video producer Steve Zehentner as an ongoing biography series and oral history archive.
 The LES Bio Project’s biographies and archive will help to ensure that future generations have access to the mad souls of invention and rebellion that built the Lower East Side’s international reputation as an incubator for authenticity and iconoclasm in art, culture and politics.